You normally use pages for information that you want to share with your readers but don’t expect to update frequently.

 There are two rows of icons contained on the visual editor.

-The visual editor displays a single row of icons when it is initially opened and you use the Show/Hide Kitchen Sink icon view the advanced formatting options contained in the second row.
+The visual editor displays a single row of icons when it is initially opened and you use the Toogle Toolbar icon to view the advanced formatting options contained in the second row.
 The advanced formatting options include heading styles, underlining, font color, custom characters, undo, redo.

 Previewing your Draft